A look at what provinces and territories have said about COVID-19 vaccine plans

 High-risk patients and health workers will get them first.

-“Alberta is well prepared to receive, distribute and administer a vaccine as soon as doses arrive,” Kenney said.
-“This is evidence that there is light at the end of the tunnel, and we can see this critical juncture when we will get past the terrible damage that COVID-19 has caused for our society.”

-Dr. Deena Hinshaw, Alberta's chief medical officer of health, has said she expects to receive 680,000 doses of COVID-19 vaccine early in the new year, a figure not yet confirmed by the federal government.
+Dr. Deena Hinshaw, Alberta's chief medical officer of health, has said the province is expected to receive 680,000 doses of COVID-19 vaccine early in the new year, a figure not yet confirmed by the federal government.

 —